Kotambail-Hegde/Masquerade-Emulator/README.md

 # Supported Platforms

-As of today, Masquerade is only tested for Windows Platform.
-There are plans to port this to Linux as well.
+As of now, masquerade is only tested for windows platform.
+There are plans to port this to other platforms in near future.

 # User Interface